JamesLoyd/carharttjimmy.github.io/README.md

-carharttjimmy.github.io
+Carharttjimmy (James Loyd)
 =======================

-My github io page and stuff
+My github io page and stuff.
+I like to write programs and do math.